 The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC") and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The Bonds will bear interest from September 1, 1999 and interest will be payable on March 1, 2000 and semiannually thereafter on September 1 and March 1, calculated on the basis of a 360-day year of twelve 30-day months.
-The Bonds are subject to redemption prior to maturity, as more fully described herein.
+The Bonds will bear interest from February 1, 1999 and interest will be payable on August 1, 1999 and semiannually thereafter on February 1 and August 1, calculated on the basis of a 360-day year of twelve 30-day months, except in the case of the Bonds maturing on February 1, 2004, in respect of which no interest payments will be made.
+The Bonds are not subject to redemption prior to maturity.